“It is in the Liturgy that we celebrate who we are and what we believe as a Christian Community.”

 The altar linen ministry is essential to every Mass.
 Volunteers in this ministry are asked to launder the linens used for the Mass.
 Each volunteer assists only two or three weeks each year.
 No sewing is involved.
 New volunteers are always needed for this ministry.
 Laundering the linens that are used during the Mass is an honor.

-Becoming an altar server is a special way that young people in grades 5-12 can serve the church.
+Becoming an altar server is a special way that young people can serve the church.
+Altar serving is open to all parishioners who have received the Sacrament of the Eucharist.
+Prospective servers must attend training and all qualified servers must attend mandatory refresher training.
 As an altar server, you become a minister to everyone at Mass, and you participate in a new and exciting way.
-As an altar server, you will need to arrive 15 minutes before Mass begins and enter the small sacristy to put on a white alb.
+Altar servers need to arrive 15 minutes before Mass begins and enter the servers vestry to put on an alb.
 Before Mass, you will pray with the other ministers of the Mass including the priest.
-For the processional, one server will be assigned to carry the cross, and two will be assigned to carry the candles.
-Throughout the Mass, you may be the server who holds the book of prayers for the priest; you may be assigned to ring the bells as needed; you may assist the priest in the washing of his hands; or you may light the candles on the altar.
+For the processional, one server will be assigned to carry the crucifix, and two will be assigned to carry the candles.
+Throughout the Mass, you may be the server who holds the Roman missal for the priest; you may be assigned to ring the bells as needed; you may assist the priest in the washing of his hands; or you may light the candles on the altar.
 These are very special actions that give meaning to the Mass for everyone.
 Additionally, special Masses require incense or sprinkling rites where you might assist the priest.
 Becoming an altar server is a way you can grow closer to God as you serve his Church.
 It is a sign that you are maturing in your faith.
-If you are interested in serving in this special way, please contact Ed Clawson.
+If you are interested in serving in this special way, please contact the office for additional information.

 Fran Varboncoeur at 615-824-3100